-• FY2021: For System A, research on return of results to patients maintained, while medical institutions with systems in place will be added to those implementing System B, taking their specialties and regional characteristics into consideration.
-In addition, appropriate creation of System B will be examined.
+- FY2021: For System A, research on return of results to patients commenced at three medical institutions.
+For System B, research commenced with 6 fields (groups). - FY2022: The research system put in place in FY2021 will be maintained, while medical institutions with systems in place will be added to those implementing System B, taking their specialties and regional characteristics into